 The Garmin Edge 530, Summed Up

-The Garmin Edge 530 is an upgrade on the Garmin Edge 520 Plus.
+The Garmin Edge 530 was an upgrade on the Garmin Edge 520 Plus.
 With the launch of the Edge 520 Plus, Garmin was responding aggressively to increasing competition from the likes of Wahoo.
 However, there were complaints that with all the upgrades to that model and the extra maps, the processor was not up to the job.
 So, the 520 Plus could be slow in functions such as calculating routes.

 As a result, it seems, Garmin surprised us by launching the Edge 530 upgrade much sooner than it usually updates.
 This upgrade was a massive hardware and software upgrade.
 Most importantly, the upgraded processor is twice as fast!
 We confess that the 530 is our personal favorite and hits our sweet spot for outstanding performance at a competitive price.